logo

 Agribusiness, Food Production & Processing

-Mauritius remains a net-importer of many food products, meaning opportunities abound in organic farming, hydroponics, value-added food products and supply to the hospitality sector.
-Entrepreneurs combining eco-friendly methods with local demand can capture this business ideas in Mauritius niche and position themselves for growth as sustainability trends increase.
+Mauritius remains a net-importer of many food products, meaning opportunities abound in organic farming, hydroponics, value-added food products, and supply to the hospitality sector.
+Entrepreneurs combining eco-friendly methods with local demand can capture these business ideas in the Mauritian niche and position themselves for growth as sustainability trends increase.

 Real Estate & Property Development

-Investment in housing, resorts and commercial space remains steady.
-With tourism growth and steady foreign capital inflows, real-estate ventures continue to rank high among best business in Mauritius for long-term value creation.
+Investment in housing, resorts, and commercial space remains steady.
+With tourism growth and steady foreign capital inflows, real-estate ventures continue to rank high among the best businesses in Mauritius for long-term value creation.

 Renewable Energy & Environmental Solutions